aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/autofilter/get-autofilter-description/_index.md

 | folder         | string | query      | Folder path in storage where the file is located. |
 | storageName    | string | query      | Name of the storage to use. |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/AutoFilter/GetWorksheetAutoFilter) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/AutoFilter/GetWorksheetAutoFilter) defines a publicly accessible programming interface and allows you to perform REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
-The following example shows how to make a call to the Cloud API with cURL.
+The example below demonstrates how to call the Cloud API using cURL.

 {{< tabs tabTotal="2" tabID="11" tabName11="Request" tabName12="Response" >}}